dotnet/performance/src/scenarios/README.md

-# JitBench #
+# End To End Scenarios #

-JitBench is a collection of scenario benchmarks that were originally designed to do performance testing of the tiered jitting feature.
+End To End Scenarios is a collection of scenario benchmarks that were originally designed to do performance testing of the tiered jitting feature.
 They can be easily run for ad-hoc investigation or as part of automated performance testing

 ## Running the test (ad-hoc) ##